Is Everybody Listening?

-Is Everybody Listening? is a live album by the British rock band Supertramp, released in 2001.
+Is Everybody Listening? is a live album by the British rock band Supertramp, released in November 2001.

 Overview

 Is Everybody Listening? is credited as being the 1976 recording of a concert that took place in Cleveland, Ohio.
 In fact, the actual concert took place on 9 March 1975 at London's Hammersmith Odeon during the Crime of the Century tour (as John Helliwell confirmed on his website).

-Is Everybody Listening? features the entire Crime of the Century album and some tracks from the then still-to-be-recorded Crisis?
-What Crisis? album making up the middle third of the concert.
+Is Everybody Listening? features the entire Crime of the Century album while some tracks from the then still-to-be-recorded Crisis?
+What Crisis? album make up the middle third of the concert.

 This recording was previously released as a bootleg prior to this release.

 The mastering engineer Ray Staff has remastered this album as a part of the Crime of the Century Deluxe Edition 2CD-format reissue on 9 December 2014.

 Track listing

 All songs written by Rick Davies and Roger Hodgson.